-Applicants should describe the plan to evaluate the project including how the organization will track work plan progress to ensure deliverables are achieved by September 29, 2021 and reported on no later than October 15, 2021.
-The applicant presented a sound and feasible evaluation plan that meets the goals in this application.
-(5 points)
+Applicants should describe the plan to evaluate the initiative, including how the organization will track work plan progress to ensure deliverables are achieved by September 29, 2021 and reported on no later than October 15, 2021.
+The applicant presented a sound and feasible evaluation plan that meets the goals in this application (5 points).